adhikariprajitraj/Tree-Search-Algorithm-implementation-for-Branch-and-Bound-in-GPU/USER_GUIDE.md

 ```

 ### Need Exact Solution for Large N
-Use CPU DFS (be patient) or Hybrid:
+CPU DFS might work for large N (be patient) or use Hybrid:
 ```bash
 python3 src/main.py --n 100 --hybrid
 ```